Tips for searching the NAA

 The National Archives of Australia is a rich source of information, and there are a few things to remember when searching the website at naa.gov.au.

-NOT ALL RECRODS ARE NATIONAL
+NOT ALL RECORDS ARE NATIONAL

 The exception are passenger arrivals which are available from 1898.